CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 **Virtual machine (VM)**: a virtual computing environment (or virtual computer) that works as an actual physical computer.
 It has a processor, memory, and operating system, but it exists only as a code or a partition of the host computer in CSC’s data center.
 The VMs used for the Sensitive Data services are entirely isolated from the internet for security reasons.

 **Virtual machine flavor (VM flavor)**: a flavor defines the resources and configurations of a cloud computing environment.
 It specifies the compute, memory, and storage capacity that can be assigned to the virtual machine.

+# Applying for SD services access

+Sensitive Data Services are available for all CSC customers.
+To access CSC's services for sensitive data using [MyCSC](https://my.csc.fi) portal:

+   1. Create a user account.

+   3. Create or join a CSC project and add project members.

+   4. Fill in the Description of processing activities form and agree with CSC Data Processing Agreement.

+   5. Each project member needs to **add service access to Allas and  SD Desktop.

+   6. Activate the additional security verification (or Multi-factor Authentication) on your account by scanning the QR code with a specific application** (e.g. Google Authenticator).

+   7. Apply for billing units or disk quota.

+For specific guidance regarding these steps, check the [Accounts](../../accounts/index.md) paragraph at the beginning of this user guide.

+!!!
+Note:
+    Applying access to the SD Desktop environment for secondary use differs from the abovementioned process.
+See instructions in [the specific user guide](./sd-desktop-audited.md#service-access).